Nebouh/EnhancedVehicules/README.md

 ## 🛠️ Technical Details

-This mod dynamically patches the `Awake` method of the `StorageEntity` class using Harmony to modify internal values:
+This mod dynamically patches the :
 - `SlotCount`
 - `DisplayRowCount`
+- `GameMaxSlots`
+- `vehiclePrice`

 Values are applied based on user configuration and capped using the global `GameMaxSlots` setting.